amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

       - docker push $AWS_ACCOUNT_ID.dkr.ecr.$AWS_DEFAULT_REGION.amazonaws.com/$IMAGE_REPO_NAME:$CODEBUILD_SOURCE_VERSION <b><i>This is the push command from earlier</i></b>
 </pre>

-If you get stuck, you can copy in the answer:
+If you get stuck, you can copy a completed spec file to use:

 <pre>
 $ cp hints/hintspec.yml buildspec.yml